wp-plugins/pressbooks-textbook/README.txt

 = OR, go to the WordPress Dashboard =

 1. Navigate to the Network Admin -> Plugins
-2. Search for 'PressBooks Textbook'
+2. Search for 'Pressbooks Textbook'
 3. Click 'Network Activate'
 4. Activate the `Open Textbooks` theme at the network level
 5. Activate the `Open Textbooks` theme at the book level.